cobbler/cobbler.github.io/manuals/2.8.0/3/1/1_-_Distros.md

 ### Add/Edit Options

 In general, it’s really a lot easier to follow the import workflow -- it only requires waiting for the mirror content to be copied and/or scanned.
 Imported mirrors also save time during install since they don’t have to hit external installation sources.
-Please read the {% linkup title:"Cobbler Import" extrameta:2.8.0 %} documentation for more details.
+Please read the [Cobbler Import]({% link manuals/2.8.0/3/2/4_-_Import.md %}) documentation for more details.

 If you want to be explicit with distribution definition, however, here’s how it works:

-<b>Example:</b>
+**Example:**

 {% highlight bash %}
 $ cobbler distro add --name=string --kernel=path --initrd=path [options]